About

 BIO

-Christina Habibi is an abstract artist from Tehran, Iran, working from her studio in Athens, GA.
-She has maintained a studio practice for over 30 years, developing her work through an intuitive, process-driven approach.
+Christina Habibi is an abstract painter born in Tehran, Iran, and based in Athens, Georgia.
+She has maintained a studio practice for over three decades.

 Statement

-My work moves between abstraction, text, and a kind of unstable figuration.
-Forms emerge that suggest presence and interaction, but never fully resolve, they shift, overlap, and resist being fixed.
+My work moves through abstraction, text, and unstable figuration.
+Forms suggest presence and interaction, but they break apart and re-form as the painting develops.